nirwo/IROA/dashboard/UPDATE_GUIDE.md

 ## 🚨 Issue: Updates Not Showing After Git Pull

-When you `git pull` new changes, the dashboard on port 3000 may not show updates immediately due to browser caching and CSS compilation issues.
+When you `git pull` new changes, the dashboard on port 3000 may not show updates immediately due to:
+1. **Browser caching** - Browser caches static files
+2. **CSS compilation** - Tailwind CSS needs to be rebuilt
+3. **Server restart** - Server needs to reload files

 ## ✅ Solution: Use the Update Script